doraemonj/doraemonj.github.io/zh-cn/写简历的五大铁律/index.md

 **Accomplished [X] as measured by [Y], by doing [Z]**

+>   <div align = "center"><b>CONTENT MARKETING MANAGER</b></div>
+>
+>   Drove 2,500 organic sign-ups to our monthly newsletter
+>   by A/B testing content layout and collaborating with co-marketing partners, representing a 43% quarter-on-quarter increase"

 For example, if you're a concept marketing manager, your bullet point might look like this.